approov/quickstart-kong_approov-plugin/docs/KONG_ADMIN_API_STEP_BY_STEP.md

 ## KONG SERVICE FOR THE APPROOV TOKEN

-In order to check for the Approov token we will need to create a Kong service, add routes to it, enable the Kong JWT plugin to validate the `Approov-Token`, and finally we need to add the `shapes-mobile-app` consumer to this service.
+In order to check the Approov token we will need to create a Kong service, add routes to it, enable the Kong JWT plugin to validate the `Approov-Token`, and finally we will need to add the `shapes-mobile-app` consumer to this service.

 ### Creating the Approov Token Service